 If acute viral hepatitis is suspected, the following tests are done to screen for hepatitis viruses A, B, and C:

 If the anti-HCV test is positive, HCV RNA is measured to distinguish active from past hepatitis C infection (see table Hepatitis C Serology Hepatitis C Serology Hepatitis C is caused by an RNA virus that is often parenterally transmitted.
 It sometimes causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice but may be asymptomatic... read more ).

 In hepatitis C, serum anti-HCV represents chronic, past, or acute infection; the antibody is not protective.
 When cases are unclear or when suspicion for hepatitis C is high, HCV RNA is measured.
 Anti-HCV usually appears within 2 weeks of acute infection but is sometimes delayed; however, HCV RNA is positive sooner.

-Alcohol should be avoided because it can increase liver damage.
+Alcohol and hepatotoxic drugs (eg, acetaminophen) should be avoided because it can increase liver damage.
 Restrictions on diet or activity, including commonly prescribed bed rest, have no scientific basis.